 Bagrut – The Israel Matriculation Examination

-Bagrut exams are written in Grades 11 and 12.
-Subjects are written in modules from 1 - 5.
+Bagrut exams, Israel matriculation, are written in Grades 11 and 12.
+Subjects are written in modules from 1 – 5.
 Once a module has been completed a student is required to write and pass an exam.
 Without a bagrut, your child will not be able to enter an Israeli university.
 Rewriting the bagrut exams or catching-up after serving in the army, can be costly and difficult.

-Special accommodations and leniences (hakalot) are made for new olim who are required to write their bagrut matriculation exams within the first 3 years of their Aliyah.
+Special accommodations and leniencies (hakalot) are made for new olim who are required to write their bagrut matriculation exams within the first 3 years of their Aliyah.

 How it Works

 Secondary education prepares students for the Israeli matriculation exams (bagrut).
 Subjects are studied in modules (yehidot limud) from one to five on an ascending scale of difficulty.
 Hebrew language, English language, Mathematics, Jewish studies and Literature are mandatory.
 There is also a selection of electives.
 Students with a passing mark on these subjects, who have been tested on at least 21 modules and also passed at least one 5-unit exam, receive a full matriculation certificate from the Ministry of Education.

 In order to get your Bagrut certificate you need to pass a minimum of 21 modules as follows: